This is a guide for translators. In order to translate Hedgewars into another language you are going to need:

 - A text editor like Notepad++, Geany, Vim, etc.

-- Qt Linguist.
+- Qt Linguist (not strictly required but strongly recommended).
 To download Qt Linguist, you have to download the Qt SDK.

 Getting the localization files